ScottyLabs/wdw/frontend/lab/index.md

 find it, search the Web for "Google jQuery CDN".
 (A CDN, or content delivery network, is basically a super-fast network designed for hosting commonly-requested files.)
 On the first result page, you should see a large list of Google hosted libraries.
-Find the one titled JavaScript, copy the `<script>` tag under it, and paste it into the file `index.html`.
+Find the one titled jQuery, copy the `<script>` tag under it, and paste it into the file `index.html`.

 Now that we've loaded our helper JavaScript library, we need to load the